Jade Valerie discography

-After her continuing success, Jade released the famous Christmas carol Oh Holy Night in Korea near the end of 2008, for the holiday season.
-She also released information in a video on her official website, that two new albums are to be expected in 2009, and that The Cheetah Girls used a song, on their recent album, that Jade had written in 2003.
+Villalon released a recording of the Christmas carol "Oh Holy Night" in Korea near the end of 2008, for the holiday season.
+She also released information in a video on her official website, that two new albums were to be expected in 2009, and that The Cheetah Girls had used a song on their recent album that Villalon had written in 2003.